remidinishanth/distributed_systems/s3/minio/readme.md

 ![serverpools](https://github.com/user-attachments/assets/a25b361c-e253-4c06-983a-e95b4d0ae464)

 A server pool is a set of minio server nodes which pool their drives and resources, creating a unit of expansion.
 All nodes in a server pool share their hardware resources in an isolated namespace.

+The other important point here involves rebalance-free, non-disruptive expansion.
+With MinIO’s server pool approach - rebalancing is not required to expand.
+Ref: https://blog.min.io/no-rebalancing-object-storage/

 A MinIO cluster is built on server pools, and server pools are built on erasure sets.